Car Paint Repair Costs: How to Pay for Auto Body Scratches

 - Damage from striking an animal

-Insurance does not cover regular wear and tear, sun damage, rust or peeling paint.
+Insurance doesn’t cover regular wear and tear, sun damage, rust or peeling paint.
 However, you may be able to negotiate with your car insurance company to reduce your out-of-pocket costs.

 It can feel unfair to be stuck with the cost of car paint repairs after insurance won’t foot the bill.
 However, it’s important to keep in mind that most of the time, car paint damage isn’t essential to the functionality of your car.
 So while you may be able to take out a loan or charge a credit card in order to pay for these repairs, it may be better to save up and budget in advance.

-If you do decide to pay the out-of-pocket costs for these repairs, weigh your options below.
+If you do decide to pay the out-of-pocket costs for more extensive repairs, however, weigh your options below: